- Updated April 14, 2026

 Step 5: Track & Confirm Payment

-At Cash 4 Diabetic Strips, you can expect notification and payout typically within 24 hours after approval.
+At Cash 4 Diabetic Strips, you can expect notification and payout typically within 2 business days after inspection.

 How Expiration Dates Affect Payout Value